P0106 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 As mentioned, the P0106 diagnostic code is entitled: “Manifold Air Pressure (MAP) Barometric Pressure Sensor Electric Circuit Output Range and Performance Problem.”

-That’s a lot of words, so let’s walk through it step by step.
+That’s a multitude of words, so let’s walk through it step by step.

-The Manifold Absolute Pressure (MAP) sensor monitors the air pressure in the intake manifold.
+The Manifold Absolute Pressure (MAP) sensor monitors the atmospheric pressure in the intake manifold.
 This air pressure is known as ‘engine load.’

 The engine is constantly sucking in air through the intake manifold when you’re driving along.
 Pressing the accelerator pedal opens the throttle butterfly plate, allowing more air in.
 In turn, releasing it chokes (or ‘throttles’ – see?) the oxygen flow.